About

 Google Scholar Citations

 I am a Registered Dietitian (since 1990), with a PhD in Nutrition (2002), and am currently an Associate Professor at Wayne State University in the Department of Nutrition and Food Science (on faculty since 2008).
 I have experience in the clinical setting, in the laboratory (20 years), in the community (this is relatively new), and in the classroom.
 What can I say?
-I’m old–I have had the opportunity to have a lot of different experiences!
+I’ve been here a while and have had the opportunity to have a lot of different experiences!
 I love my job, and I love working with students and with people in the community.
 And I love the freedom I have to search for better ways to do things.

 And, this is my family.
 First, meet Calvin.
 He was the best dog ever.
 I’m sure you may have your own opinions on that, but that’s just because you never got to meet Calvin.
 When Calvin died, I wasn’t ready to replace him so I decided to become a puppy raiser for Leader Dogs for the Blind.
 I worked to train Scout, knowing that my heart wasn’t ready for another dog.
 What a silly thought–the heart is always ready for a dog!
 Scout was career changed (she didn’t make it), and is now part of our family.